By Jennifer Longdon

 “Preparation for life” is one of the benefits of playing competitive sports listed on the NCAA website.
 “Increasingly, the business world is focusing on creating a team environment with employees.
 By competing in college sports, student-athletes learn important skills such as leadership, time management and how to work with others toward a common goal.”

 Team sports are a “social network you can rely on every day,” says Dr. Jennifer Ruddell, who earned Paralympic Gold in Athens in 2004 and again in Beijing in 2008 as Team USA co-captain.
 She is the coach of the fledgling wheelchair basketball program at Arizona State University, which operates with a generous grant from the Craig H. Neilsen Foundation and support from Sun Devil Fitness Downtown Director, Chad Ellsworth.
-The ASU team is the only member of the intercollegiate division of the National Wheelchair Basketball Association in the Western US, with the next closest team in Arlington, Texas.
+The ASU team is the only member of the intercollegiate division of the ability360.org/sports in the Western US, with the next closest team in Arlington, Texas.
 “We’re a co-ed team and we play in the Men’s’ Division,” says Ruddell.
 “This year, we won’t play any home games.
 They’ll all be in the Midwest and Northeast.”
 The program does not yet offer scholarships.

 Tara Grant is Assistant Director of ASU’s Disability Resource Center.
 She is enthusiastic about the newly-formed NWBA team as well as the Adaptive Fencing, Power Soccer and Adaptive Sailing programs available to Sun Devil students.
 “There are a number of opportunities through student clubs; we have a newly-formed goalball club and many others.”
 She suggests that students with disabilities looking to get involved in student athletics contact her office or check OrgSync, which lists all of ASU’s more than 1,000 student organizations.
 “If you don’t find what you’re interested in, it’s very easy to start a new student club.”